cleverness/cleverness-to-do-list-plugin/readme.txt

 * Updated Russian translation from Sergei Zastavnyi
 * Fixed sorting when getting specific categories
 * Fixed issue with category not being set when using todoadmin and todolist shortcodes together
+* Fixed todo text not being red in admin when priority is set to important

 = 3.3 =
 * Added Slovak translation by Branco [WebHostingGeeks.com](http://webhostinggeeks.com/user-reviews/)